rinto-c/eyfs-design-history/app/posts/alpha-phase/2020-12-02-sprint-five.md

 #### Hypothesis to validate

-* We believe that practitioners need help identifying areas they need additional support in

 * We believe that [some] practitioners will need additional support to enable them to implement changes

 #### User need